 Investments offer a potential of high earnings, but it, too, comes with risks.
 As a rule of thumb, the higher the returns, the higher the risk.
 And the lower the return, the lower the risk.

 Are you conservative or aggressive in investments?
 Would you pursue a type that comes with a high risk of losing money?
 Or would you rather want a safer option, such as government bonds?
-It is important to get invest in something you are comfortable with and prepared for in case of losses.
+Money saved should be invested in something you are comfortable with and prepared for in case of losses.

 From the term itself, this is the fund allocated for the main purpose of answering immediate unforeseen or unwanted scenarios such as sudden loss of employment or even medical emergencies.
-This is crucial in managing finances.
 Since investments are for medium and long-term goals, there is a high chance that you will not be able to access them on short notice, or you may suffer losses if suddenly withdrawn.
-Set up an emergency fund before buying different forms of assets.
+Create a separate savings account and set it up as an emergency fund before buying different forms of assets.
 There is no hard and fast rule in the amount of this fund, but it is recommended that it be equal to three to six times worth of your household expense.